grobx/udacity-CppND-final-project/README.md

 * Gtkmm >= 4.6

 Follow the instructions for your OS below in order to fulfill dependencies for building.
 Only Ubuntu 22.10, Ubuntu 22.04.1 LTS and Arch Linux are supported.

+**Note** The procedure for building on Ubuntu 22.10 is shorter than Ubuntu 22.04.1 LTS; I advise you to use Ubuntu 22.10 to shorten the time needed to build.

 ### Ubuntu Linux 22.10